upendra243/cross-browser-extension/README.md

-# cross-browser-extension Gamil Checker using Kango Framwork
+## cross-browser-extension Gmail Checker using Kango Framwork
 The extension will check number of unread messages on Gmail from time to time and show such number on a browser button.

 ## 1. Creation of new project